Common Legal Mistakes in Direct Selling Business

 1. Not Following Direct Selling Rules, 2021

-One of the biggest mistakes companies make is ignoring the Direct Selling Rules, 2021.
+One of the biggest mistakes is ignoring the Consumer Protection (Direct Selling) Rules, 2021.
+These rules are mandatory for all direct selling companies.

 Many businesses: